Community Development Block Grant (CDBG)

 The CAPER reviews the goals identified in the Annual Action Plan and examines and summarizes the City’s accomplishments in a number of areas toward those goals over the past fiscal year.

-The 2015 Consolidated Annual Performance and Evaluation Report (CAPER) details the projects and activities supported through HUD’S Community Development Block Grant Funds for the period 9/1/15 through 8/31/16.
-To View the CAPER, please click on this link: FY 2015 CAPER
+The FY 2016 Consolidated Annual Performance and Evaluation Report (CAPER) details the projects and activities supported through HUD’s Community Development Block Grant funds for the period 9/1/16 through 8/31/17.